 BA, Economics, Denison University

 - In RTI Surgical, Inc. v.
-LifeNet Health, serving as a testifying expert on commercial success as an objective indicator of patent non-obviousness on behalf of patent owner in Inter Partes Review (IPR) challenge to the validity of certain LifeNet Health patents.
+LifeNet Health, on behalf of patent owner, served as a testifying expert on commercial success as an objective indicator of patent non-obviousness in an Inter Partes Review (IPR) challenge to the validity of certain LifeNet Health patents.

 - Supported testifying experts in Cigna-Express Scripts merger to analyze possible concerns related to horizontal effects of the proposed transaction in markets for PBM services and Medicare Part D insurance.